 Together our classes created a book using the app Book Creator.
 Students worked to photograph their school and interview staff members.
 Once each class had their portion of the book completed, I compiled the two books for our final book, A Tale of Two Schools.
 We each read the book to our class and then met via Internet to learn more about our new friends.
-What was the most surprising thing we learned about our new friends?
-Our class was surprised to find out they have recess unless it's below 0 AND they have recess twice a day!
+What were the most surprising things we learned about our new friends?
+Our class was surprised to find out they have recess unless it's below 0 degrees AND they have recess twice a day!
 They were surprised to find out we have a pet snake and our school has over 1,000 students!

 I just recently learned about #BookSnaps on Twitter from Tara Martin.
 What an awesome way for students to document their reading comprehension!

 For our math journal, I Airdrop the Global Math Task Twitter Challenge (GMTTC24) each week.

 I also send them grade specific Global Math Tasks throughout the week for them to solve.
 After my students solve the challenges, I share their solutions on Twitter.
 This year our class had the privilege of contributing math problems for other students to solve.
 They got a kick out of seeing how other students solved their problems.

 Students share both journals with me and their parents on Seesaw.
 Parents love seeing their child's work and students love the feedback they get from their parents and peers on Seesaw.
 Like it or not, we are all global learners.
 And as educators we owe it to ourselves and our students to make those connections.